Regret is like a poisonous snake.

 Three steps to move on from regret

-- Cultivate forward thinking.
-Thought patterns become habitual, so develop a way of thinking that is focused on the present strategies you are taking and the future, rather than past mistakes and “if only…” thought processes.
+- Cultivate forward thinking and living in the present.
+Thought patterns become habitual, so develop a way of thinking that is focused on the present strategies you are taking and their impact on the future, rather than past mistakes and “if only…” thought processes.
 Look at the big picture of your life from Jesus’ perspective, which He gave purpose and value to and choose to live it to the full.
 “Jesus said, “No procrastination.
 No backward looks.
 You can’t put God’s kingdom off till tomorrow.
 Seize the day.””
 Luke 9:62 MSG

 - Fix what you can and forgive yourself.
 Be creative in finding ways to make restitution for your own mistakes.
 Say sorry where you need to.
 Make right where you can, or compensate for loss if you can.
 “If it is possible, as far as it depends on you, live at peace with everyone.”
 (Rom 12:8).
 Also forgive yourself, so that you can live at peace with yourself.
 If Jesus, by His death, is willing to forgive ALL of our sins, who are we, not to forgive ourselves.